Nike Flywire: Vectran

 Nike adapts Vectran fibers, which are produced by Kuraray, into embroidery threads, before use in the shoe.
 Vectran fibers are thinner than human hair, and relatively inexpensive.
 Vectran is lightweight, flexible, and high in tensile strength, the stress at which material deforms (five times stronger than steel), which makes it an ideal component for synthetic fibers.
 Vectran has also been used by NASA and in bicycle tires, among other things.

-Support

-Nike designed Flywire with inspiration from a suspension bridge, where many cables provide support.
-This allows support to be placed where necessary, especially in the forefoot (metatarsus and toes) and heel.
-The cables are designed to wrap around the foot like tendons.
-Since the support does not come from layers of material, the shoe is also more flexible.
-The only layers of material on the shoe are in place to prevent dirt and rocks from reaching the foot.

 Weight

 Due to the Vectran fibers, shoes containing Nike Flywire weigh as little as 93 grams, "approximately the weight of a Snickers bar with a bite missing."
 There is little excess weight because the upper is very thin, and the Vectran fibers are only added where support is needed.
 Shoe weight can be reduced up to 50% through the use of Flywire.
 Track spikes (running shoes with spikes added for traction) containing Flywire are now lighter than Michael Johnson's famous Golden Shoes of the 1996 Summer Olympics in Atlanta, Georgia.
 These spikes are so light that athletes claim they are like "a second skin" or "spikes coming out of their feet."
 This is a goal that Bill Bowerman tried to achieve as co-founder of Nike and a spike designer.